-Welcome to our Web page.
-The St. Croix Valley Genealogical Society was formed 19 April 1979 as a chapter of the Wisconsin State Genealogical Society.
-We are most interested in collecting, preserving, and publishing genealogical and biographical materials relating to areas associated with the St. Croix River Valley and in particular, areas in Pierce and St. Croix counties, Wisconsin.
-The St. Croix River forms the boundary between Northwestern Wisconsin and Central Minnesota.
+Welcome to our website.
+The St. Croix Valley Genealogical Society was formed 19 April 1979, as a chapter of the Wisconsin State Genealogical Society.
+We are most interested in collecting, preserving, and publishing genealogical and biographical materials relating to areas associated with the St. Croix River Valley and in particular, areas in Pierce and St. Croix Counties, Wisconsin.
+The St. Croix River forms the boundary between Westcentral Wisconsin and Central Minnesota.
 River Falls is located just 35 miles east of St. Paul and is the meeting location for SCVGS.

 Number of visitors to this site:

 by Ninette Maine Lowater

 Source: The Sun Newspaper, Spring Valley, Wisconsin: 27 March 1896

 You have heard of fair Wisconsin, with her famous dells and lakes,

 With her woods through whose dense shadows never ray of sunshine breaks,